 Mr Sergio Roschel, Rue dos Cajueiros 86, Demarchi -Sao Bernardo- Sao Paulo- Brazil 09820-550.
-Board Member since 15 June 2007, resignation in 2010 eligible for re-election up to 2013.
+Board Member since 15 June 2007; resignation in 2013.

 Finance & Supply Director, Chief of the Presidents office and controller of the Methodist University of Sao Paulo, Brazil.
 He holds a MSc in Business Administration of the Methodist University of Sao Paulo.